Call (509) 326-5160

 Chapter 13 Bankruptcy

-The most common reasons for filing a Chapter 13 bankruptcy include: 1) you make too much income to file a Chatper 7; 2) You have already filed a Chapter 7 bankruptcy within the last 8 years; and 3) You want to save your house from foreclosure and you can make up the mortgage arrears within the next 3 to 5 years.
+The most common reasons for filing a Chapter 13 bankruptcy include: 1) You make too much income to file a Chatper 7 bankruptcy; 2) You have already filed a Chapter 7 bankruptcy within the last 8 years; 3) You want to save your home from foreclosure and you can make up the mortgage arrears within the next 3 to 5 years; 4) You owe back taxes; and 5) You have tickets and/or fines that resulted in your driver's license being suspended and you need a driver's license.
 For some debtors, filing a Chapter 13 bankruptcy is a better option than filing a Chapter 7 bankruptcy.
-But, sometimes Chapter 13 is the only option.
+But, sometimes Chapter 13 is your only option.
 It is important to sort out the issues and decide which form of bankruptcy is best for you.
 Many debtors assume that a Chapter 7 bankruptcy is better than a Chapter 13 bankruptcy because a Chapter 13 requires debtors to repay a portion of their debt over 3 to 5 years, whereas a Chapter 7 bankruptcy discharges / deletes most of your debts.
 However, this is not always the case.

 If you have had a consultation with an attorney and he/she suggested that you should file a chapter 13 bankrutpcy, but you are not exactly sure why you have to file a chapter 13, you may want to give our office a call and get a second opinion.
 You may not have to file a chapter 13 at all.
-There are a few reasons why another attorney may suggest a chapter 13, however, there is a good possibility that you really may not have to.
-Why pay an attorney $3,000.00 in attorney fees and pay creditors over three to five years when you don't have to?
-If you would like a second opinion, please call our office for a free consultation at (509) 326-5160 or set an appointment online here:
+There are a few reasons why another attorney may suggest a Chapter 13, however, filing a Chapter 13 may not be necessary.
+Why pay an attorney $4,000.00 in attorney fees and pay creditors over three to five years when you do not have to?
+If you would like a second opinion, please call our office for a free consultation at (509) 326-5160 or book an appointment online.

 Some debtors cannot file a Chapter 7 bankruptcy, which leaves a Chapter 13 as their only option.
 You cannot file for Chapter 7 if both of the following are true: